MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitcreate.md

 ### -param Config

-TBD- The ACXFACTORYCIRCUIT_INIT structure that defines the circuit factory initialization.
+The ACXFACTORYCIRCUIT_INIT structure that defines the circuit factory initialization.
 ACXFACTORYCIRCUIT_INIT is an opaque object used for circuit factory initialization.
 Use [AcxFactoryCircuitInitAllocate](nf-acxcircuit-acxfactorycircuitinitallocate.md) to initialize the ACXFACTORYCIRCUIT_INIT structure.

 ### -param Factory